fastify/avvio/README.md

 2. If two parameters are given to the callback, the first will be the `error` object, the second will be the `done` callback.
 3. If three parameters are given to the callback, the first will be the `error` object, the second will be the top level `context` unless you have specified both server and override, in that case the `context` will be what the override returns, and the third the `done` callback.

+If no callback is provided `close` will return a Promise.

 ```js
 const server = {}
 const app = require('avvio')(server)